KrishnaPrasad2606/M3_Group12/RKE/1_Requirements/README.md

 **The electronic chip in key fobs functions as an RF transmitter emitting a wireless signal that communicates only with the correct vehicle once it's in close range.
 This allows you to gain access to the car with the smart key in your pocket.**

 ## Applications

+**This can be used in any automobile
+**Can be used in Doors of buildings for security
+**Can be used to trigger alarm if any suspicious activity is detected